These easy summer gardening tips will help you maintain a beautiful garden you and your family can enjoy when you’re home.

 Too close to your foundation, and they can cause rot and insect problems.
 Too tall and they are a convenient cover for burglars.

-Finally, if your shrubs are too overgrown to trim, consider removing them all together.
+Finally, if your shrubs are too overgrown to trim, consider removing them altogether.

 8. Direct and Control Growth